Building multiple Drupal 7 sites with 100 modules

 The Wellcome Trust is a biomedical research charity based in London.
 It was established in 1936 to fund research to improve human and animal health.
 They hired us to build their new online science magazine, Mosaic, and we knew Drupal 7 was fit for purpose.

 What we did

-Mosaic specialises in 5,000 word, open source articles and the site's content has views in the millions.
-This project was major because Wellcome Trust was evaluating Drupal as a potential platform for other sites.
+Mosaic specialises in 5,000 word, open-source articles and the site's content has views in the millions.
+Importantly, this project was major because Wellcome Trust was evaluating Drupal as a potential platform for other sites.
 We were on trial.
-If Drupal worked, could it work with the design model at the Trust, and could the internal team learn Drupal enough to become independent?
+If Drupal worked, could it work with the design model at the Trust, and could the internal team learn Drupal 8 enough to become independent?

 It was key that their team be proficient in Drupal by the end of the project.
 As a large organisation making a strategic commitment to a specific technology, you don't want to end up relying on external agencies.

-We were interested in the technical and client-relationship aspects this project as it had a content dimension that made it stand out from a purely technical job.
-The mutual sharing and adoption of project management techniques was a great bonus.
+We were interested in the technical and client-relationship aspects of this project as it had a content dimension that made it stand out from a purely technical job.
+The mutual sharing and adoption of project management techniques were a great bonus.

 We were asked to conduct performance tests on the Wellcome Trust Mosaic site after real content had been created, reporting on any shortcomings and areas of concern and comparing the results with that of the previous test conducted on dummy data.